The Death Of The Cuck

-A few years ago I had a run-in with Tom Nichols on twitter.
-I no longer recall the details, but he posted something that was obvious nonsense and I responded with a link to the facts.
+A few years ago, I had a run-in with Tom Nichols on twitter.
+I no longer recall the details, but he posted something that was obvious nonsense, and I responded with a link to the facts.
 His instant response was to call me stupid and then block me.
-Needless to say that left me with a bad impression.
-It’s the sort of behavior you get from insecure drama queens, who worry that one day people will discover that they are complete phonies.
+That left me with a bad impression.
+It is the sort of behavior you get from insecure drama queens, who worry that one day people will discover that they are complete phonies.
 That is, of course, the story with Tom Nichols, who has just posted this long hissy fit.

 Unlike Senator Susan Collins, who took pages upon pages of text on national television to tell us something we already knew, I will cut right to the chase: I am out of the Republican Party.

-I can only imagine how hard it was for him to write that while wiping the tears from his eyes.
-My goodness.
+Imagine how hard it was for him to write that while wiping away the tears.
 Prepubescent girls have hardier constitutions.
 Given his hysterics over Trump the last three years, what took this guy so long to figure out he was no longer wanted?
-George Will got out early, making it clear he did not like the sorts of people who voted for the Republicans.
-Bill Kristol and the other freaks in the neocon clown car became open subversives.
+George Will got out early, making it clear he did not like the sorts of people who voted for Trump.
+Bill Kristol and the other freaks in the neocon clown car became Democrats.
 Self-professed genius Tom Nichols needed three years?

 Small things sometimes matter, and Collins is among the smallest of things in the political world.
 And yet, she helped me finally accept what I had been denying.
 Her speech on the nomination of Brett Kavanaugh convinced me that the Republican Party now exists for one reason, and one reason only: for the exercise of raw political power, and not for ends I would otherwise applaud or even support.